Evolution & Extinction /

 hot temperatures during the Early Triassic greenhouse.
 In PDF,

-See also here (abstract).
+See also here (in PDF) and there (abstract).
 Also worth to check out:

 R. Tewari et al, (2015): The Permian-Triassic palynological transition in the Guryul Ravine section, Kashmir, India: implications for Tethyan-Gondwanan correlations.
 In PDF, Earth-Science Reviews, 149: 53-66.

 Richard J. Twitchett (2007): Lilliput effect in the aftermath of the end-Permian extinction event.
 In PDF, Palaeogeography, Palaeoclimatology, Palaeoecology, 252: 132-144.